 Born in Sheffield, in 1967, Gary trained and later worked as a teacher in London.
 In 1990 he enrolled on a Post Graduate course in Photojournalism at the London College of Printing.
 (LCC) His first Documentary project on Young Offenders in the UK was published by The Observer Newspaper in 1992.
 He continues to work with The Observer and Guardian publications.

-Gary continues to produce numerous documentary personal project; namely Working Men’s Clubs which received a discretionary grant from the W.Eugene Smith Memorial Fund.
+Gary has produce numerous documentary personal projects; namely Working Mens Clubs, which looked at his childhood memories attending Britains Social Clubs, and which received a discretionary grant from the W.Eugene Smith Memorial Fund.
 Tuberculosis: Captain of the Armies of Death which was awarded the Fifty Crows 'International Award for Documentary Photography and Medal of Excellence.'

-Gary is based in Yorkshire and London, UK.
+Gary is based in Yorkshire, UK.